RonenNess/BonEngine/README.md

 An asset is a game resource you load from a file (or create your own in some cases) to use in your game.
 Assets are held by shared_ptr, meaning they'll get deleted automatically when you stop using them, unless put in cache.

-The basic assets `BonEngine` uses are:
+The basic assets `BonEngine` provides are:

 1. **ImageAsset**: An image you load to draw on screen.
 You can also create empty images and draw on them.
 2. **FontAsset**: A font, used to draw text.
 3. **SoundAsset**: A sound track, for sound effects.
 4. **MusicAsset**: A long music track, used to play background music.
 5. **ConfigAsset**: A set of configurations you can load from a standard ini file.
+5. **EffectAsset**: A set of (glsl) shaders you can load and render with, for special drawing effects.

 All assets are created with the assets manager, as described later.